wp-plugins/movies/readme.txt

 You can use this shortcode <code>[movies]</code> or <code>the_movies()</code> or <code>the_videos()</code> in your theme to output your item's attachments.

 Read More here: http://scottctaylor.wordpress.com/2010/11/24/new-plugin-movies/

+= 0.3 =
+* Support for WebM added when used with [Shuffle](http://wordpress.org/extend/plugins/shuffle/ "Shuffle"), fixes Media Uploader to support WebM

 = 0.2 =
 * Some bug fixes, definitely update